crystal-lang/crystal/_drafts/type-inference.md

 Type inference is a feature every programer should love.
 It keep the programer out of specifying types in the code, and is just so nice.

-Here we try to explain the basis on how Crystal infers types of the program.
+Here we try to explain the basis on how Crystal infers types of a program.
+Also aim for a little documentation on how to understand the [type_inference](https://github.com/manastech/crystal/blob/master/lib/crystal/type_inference.rb).

 Like most type inference algorithms, the explanation is guided by the AST.
 Each AST node will have an associated type, which corresponds to the type of the expression.